Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

 Note that the second part of Corollary~\ref{cor:itopup2} says that when the condition is right, iTOPUP algorithm only needs a small number of iterations to converge, as $O(\log r)$ is typically very small.
 The noise level $\sigma$ does not appear directly in the rate since it is incorporated in the signal to noise ratio in the tensor form in Assumption \ref{asmp:strength}.
-In Corollary \ref{cor:itopup2}, we show that as long as the sample size $T$ satisfies \eqref{eq:sample:itopup}, the iTOPUP achieves consistent estimation under regularity conditions.
-To digest \eqref{eq:sample:itopup}, consider that the growth rate of $r_k$ is much slower than $d_k$ and the factors are strong with $\delta_0=\delta_1=0$.
-Then \eqref{eq:sample:itopup} becomes $T\ge C_0\max_k( r^{3/2} r_{k}^{-1})$.
+In Corollary \ref{cor:itopup2}, we show that as long as the sample size $T$ satisfies \eqref{eq:sample:itopup}, the iTOPUP achieves consistent estimation under proper regularity conditions.
+To digest the condition, we notice that \eqref{eq:sample:itopup} becomes $T\ge C_0 \max_k (r_k r_{-k}^2) $ when the growth rate of $r_k$ is much slower than $d_k$ and the factors are strong with $\delta_0=\delta_1=0$.

 The advantage of using index $\delta_0,\delta_1$ is to link the convergence rates of the estimated factor loading space explicitly to the strength of factors.
 It is clear that the stronger the factors are, the faster the convergence rate is.
-Moreover, the stronger the factors are, the smaller the sample size is required.
+Equivalently, the stronger the factors are, the smaller the sample size is required.